-The law in Ireland regarding causes of action involving the internet is a rapidly growing area of law and litigation, this book examines such issues as defamation, data protection, e-commerce and intellectual property.
+The law in Ireland regarding causes of action involving the internet is a rapidly growing area of law and litigation.
+This book examines issues such as defamation, data protection, e-commerce and intellectual property.

 This book examines key pieces of legislation such as the EU General Data Protection Regulation and Defamation Act 2009; forthcoming legislation such as the Harmful Digital Communications Act; and the EU ePrivacy Regulation, which aims to ensure stronger privacy rules for all electronic communications.